Show All Answers

-The Town of Telluride has not set contribution limits for candidates for town council or mayor.
+Yes, the Town of Telluride adopted contribution limits for candidates, candidate committees, and political committees.
+See Telluride Municipal Code 2-1-100 for details.
 Additional Campaign Finance information can be found through the Colorado Secretary of State.

 Contact Town Clerk Tiffany Kavanaugh at (970) 728-2157 or via email email@example.com.

 Campaign Finance forms should be submitted to the Clerk's Office, 135 W Columbia Ave, Telluride, CO 81435 or by emailing firstname.lastname@example.org.
 Hard copies must be received within seven days of receipt of an electronic filing.

 Payments can be made online at Xpress Bill Pay, by phone ( Utility Billing @ 970-728-2162) or by mailing a check ( Town of Telluride, PO Box 1704, Telluride, CO 81435)

 Xpress Bill Pay’s Customer Support is available by calling 1(800) 766-2350.

 If you need to apply for a business license or pay sales tax, please create an account with MUNIRevs.